vsky279/marble-marchine-ESP8266/README.md

 ## Programming

 The main chip is ESP8266.
 I am using NodeMCU Lua ([https://github.com/nodemcu/nodemcu-firmware](https://github.com/nodemcu/nodemcu-firmware)) to program the ESP8266.
-The programming in Lua is very easy so the core program can have less than 120 lines including the web server used to adjust the clock.
+The programming in Lua is very easy so the core program can have less than 120 lines including the web server to control the machine.

 A [NodeMCU custom builds](https://nodemcu-build.com/) tool can be used to compile the binary for ESP8266.
 Beside standard modules the following modules are used: `cron, enduser_setup, pwm, rtctime, sntp`.
 I have used the integer version of the firmware is used.
 Though float version should be fine too.